Ask any ballplayer in the major leagues today what their ultimate goal is and they’ll say “To win the World Series.”

 Lee Smith – Relief Pitcher

 This is the last time I’m going to pick on the Cubs, I promise.
-But, 25 years after his retirement, Lee Smith still ranks as high as third all-time in saves, but he never pitched in a World Series.
+Twenty-five years after his retirement, Lee Smith still ranks as high as third all-time in saves, but he never pitched in a World Series.
 Amazingly, though he pitched his career during the playoff era, he only pitched for two teams that went to the post-season.
 Unfortunately it was for the two most snake-bitten franchises in baseball history at that time (’84 Cubs and ’88 Red Sox).
+Smith was finally elected to the Hall of Fame after being unfairly snubbed.

 Honorable Mention: Joe Nathan